Avocados are hugely popular these days and have made their way onto menus across the globe.

 However, drying out the seed may reduce its antioxidant content, so you may not reap the benefits you expected.

 Note that the seed is bitter.
 If you are going to add it to your smoothie, make sure to balance it with some sweetness by including fruit, such as a banana or some strawberries.

-If you do decide to try avocado seed, it might be best to only eat it occasionally to reduce the likelihood of any harmful substances accumulating in your body.
+If you do decide to try avocado seed, it might be best to only eat it occasionally to reduce the likelihood of harmful side effects.

-If you do decide to try avocado seed, keep your intake to a minimum to reduce the likelihood of any harmful substances building up in your body.
+If you do decide to try avocado seed, keep your intake to a minimum to reduce the risk of potential adverse side effects.